ludwigfriborg/chazzbot/README.md

 # ![](frontend/img/chazzbot.jpeg)Chazzbot
-Chess AI, using a feed-forward neural network as a value function and some simple negamax tree search.
+Chess AI, using a feed-forward neural network as a value function and some simple minimax tree search.
 Build with Keras and Tensorflow trained on Grandmaster championship games fetched from [https://www.pgnmentor.com/files.html.](https://www.pgnmentor.com/files.html)

 The project uses a flask server as an interface and python-chess for chess related stuff.